git/git.github.io/rev_news/drafts/edition-52.md

   [another picture](https://github.com/derrickstolee/FlameGraph/blob/git-test/git-test.svg)
   from a much smaller test.

-  Gábor Szeder commented on Stolee's commands to ask why "`GIT_TR2`" instead of "`GIT_TRACE2`" was used in the environment variables related to the Trace2 API.
-Gábor refered to Ken Thompson "who (allegedly?) later regretted spelling `creat()`/`O_CREAT` without the 'e'..."
+  Gábor Szeder commented on Stolee's commands to ask why `GIT_TR2` instead of `GIT_TRACE2` was used in the environment variables related to the Trace2 API.
+Gábor refered to Ken Thompson "who (allegedly?) later regretted spelling `creat()`/`O_CREAT` without the 'e'...".

-  Jeff King, alias Peff, replied to Ævar's initial email asking "doesn't `perf record -g make test` already give us that granular data?" refering to the [Linux perf tool](https://en.wikipedia.org/wiki/Perf_(Linux)) which is already supported by the FlameGraph tool.
+  Jeff King, alias Peff, replied to Ævar's initial email asking "doesn't `perf record -g make test` already give us that granular data?" referring to the [Linux perf tool](https://en.wikipedia.org/wiki/Perf_(Linux)) which is already supported by the FlameGraph tool.
 Peff also wondered about the usefulness of such a graph: